-In the research literature, it is easy to find plenty of feeding trial reports that seem to support the EBT.
-A flawed paradigm, however, almost always leads to incorrect interpretations and conclusions.
-There are many research reports in which the more effective weight loss effect of a low-carbohydrate diet compared to an isocaloric high-carbohydrate diet is attributed to a methodological error (e.g., underreporting of food consumption, low sensitivity of research equipment).
+A flawed paradigm leads to misinterpretation of research data in which the more effective weight loss effect of a low-carbohydrate diet compared to an isocaloric high-carbohydrate diet is attributed to a methodological error (e.g., underreporting of food consumption, low sensitivity of research equipment).
 The assumption is that such results would violate the Law of Conservation of Energy (i.e., the First Law of Thermodynamics).
-As has been shown before, this is not the case.
-In fact, the EBT does not comply with the Law of Conservation of Energy.
-In studies where a low-carbohydrate diet has not been more effective in terms of fat loss, EBTbased calculation formulas have been used, which give incorrect results (e.g., 10; see reanalysis in [14]).
+As has been shown before, this is not the case (See The energy balance theory is a flawed paradigm).
+In studies where a low-carbohydrate diet has not been more effective in terms of fat loss, EBT-based calculation formulas have been used, which give incorrect results (e.g., 10; see reanalysis in [14]).
 Such points are very important to consider when reading these reports.